How to Fix Memory Card Errors: The Definitive Guide

 - How to Recover Lost Password of Micro SD Card | Geek Dashboard

 Deleted Photos, or Formatted Card by Accident

 We all make mistakes.
 With computers, most times it's irreversible.
-However, it's not necessarily the case when you lose previous data due to accidental deletion, or by formatting on your memory card.
-Because of how your card's file system deals with data, chances are still high you can recover those lost files.
-All you need are some data recovery programs and the techniques introduced below.
+However, it's not necessarily the case when you lose previous pictures due to accidental deletion or formatting the card.
+Becuase the way file system of a storage card deals with data, technically, it's often quite possible to recover those lost files with the help of a third-party data recovery software.

 - 20 Free Data Recovery Software for Windows & Mac | SoftwareHow